SAVE TIME, INCREASE CUSTOMER LIFETIME VALUES, CREATE NEW CUSTOMERS

 What Does CRM Stand For?

 CRM stands for Customer Relationship Management database.
-A CRM database is a collection of customer data grouped into customer profiles.
+A CRM database is a collection of guest data grouped into customer profiles.
 A CRM can be used to understand your customer base, and for segmented, targeted marketing campaigns that can be tracked for accurate attribution.

 What is a CRM Database?